oxmoei/boundless/README.md

   nano compose.yml
   ```
 * The current `compose.yml` is set for `1` GPU by default, you can bypass editing it if you only have one GPU.
-* In single GPUs, you can increase the RAM & CPU of the `x-exec-agent-common` and `gpu_prove_agent0` services in `compose.yml` instead to maximize the utilization of your system

 ### Multiple GPUs
 * 4 GPUs:
-To add more GPUs or modify CPU and RAM sepcified to each GPU, replace the current compose file with my [custom compose.yml](https://github.com/0xmoei/boundless/blob/main/compose.yml) with 4 custom GPUs
+To add more GPUs or modify CPU and RAM sepcified to each GPU, replace the current compose file with my [custom compose.yml](https://github.com/0xmoei/boundless/blob/main/compose.yml) that is using 4 custom GPUs

 * More/Less than 4 GPUs:
 Follow this [detailes step by step guide](https://github.com/0xmoei/boundless/blob/main/add-remove-gpu.md) to add or remove the number of 4 GPUs in my custom `compose.yml` file